 - the duration of the warranty

 - what kind of damage or malfunction is covered under the warranty

 - the steps involved in the case of a warranty claim.

 Also, be wary of any warranty not directly backed by the manufacturer.
-If you’re not sure, or if you can’t get a straight answer, get a second opinion and take your time in making a decision.
+If you’re unsure or can’t get a straight answer, get a second opinion and take your time to decide.

-Although a hearing clinic or retailer may have access to a wide range of hearing aid brands, a majority focus on one or two brands that they will fit most of the time.
+Although a hearing clinic or retailer may have access to a wide range of hearing aid brands, most focus on two or three brands they fit most of the time.

-Don’t forget, retailers and independent clinics and are businesses too.
-And like all businesses there are operating costs to consider.
-Such as the training budget for audiologists and staff to effectively and efficiently fit and support a certain number of hearing aid brands.
+Don’t forget retailers and independent clinics are businesses too.
+And like all companies, there are operating costs to consider.
+Such as the training budget for audiologists and staff to effectively and efficiently fit and support several hearing aid brands.

 The six largest hearing aid manufacturers invest heavily in research and development (R&D).
-A consequence of sustained R&D is constantly evolving technologies that take time and money for practitioners to keep up-to-date with.
-For example, every manufacturer has product updates and new additions to their portfolios every year and their own proprietary fitting software for audiologists to keep pace with.
+A consequence of sustained R&D is constantly evolving technologies that take time and money for practitioners to keep up to date.
+For example, every manufacturer has yearly product updates, new portfolio additions, and proprietary fitting software for audiologists to learn.

-If you have any questions about good value hearing aids speak to someone at one of our clinics in Auckland today.
+If you have questions about good-value hearing aids, speak to someone today at one of our Auckland or Christchurch clinics.